Madrid nights according to Hemingway

 Madrid Today: A City That Never Sleeps

 If Hemingway were to return to Madrid today, he would find the same vitality .
-The Plaza Mayor remains the soul of the city, a place where time seems to stand still and the night invites you to stay a little longer.
-Because Madrid is not only visited, it is lived, felt and, now, also hung on the walls.
+The Plaza Mayor remains the soul of the city, a place where time seems to stand still and the night invites you to linger a little longer.
+Because Madrid isn't just visited, it's lived, felt, and now, even hung on walls.

 Hanging Operation Madrid on a brick wall

-Operation Madrid ” is available in limited edition at The Madrileñer .
+Operation Madrid ” is available in a limited edition at The Madrilener .
 Take home a piece of Madrid's nightlife and let Hemingway whisper in your ear: in Madrid, the night is eternal .

 ⮕ Get your print Operation Madrid